Ballantine Books: Science fiction and fantasy books

 During the early 1950s, Ballantine attracted attention as one of the leading publishers of paperback science fiction and fantasy, beginning with The Space Merchants (#21).
 The Frederik Pohl and C. M. Kornbluth novel had first appeared in Galaxy Science Fiction under the title Gravy Planet.
 Kauffman scored when he acquired and edited Ray Bradbury's Fahrenheit 451 (originally in Galaxy as a shorter version, "The Firemen").

 Ballantine's science fiction line also included the unusual Star Science Fiction Stories.
 With cover paintings by Richard Powers, this innovative anthology series offered new fiction rather than reprints.
 Edited by Frederik Pohl, it attracted readers by successfully combining the formats of both magazines and paperbacks.

 In the early 1960s, the company engaged in a well-known rivalry with Ace Books for the rights to reprint the works of J. R. R. Tolkien and Edgar Rice Burroughs in paperback form.
 Ballantine prevailed in the struggle for the Tolkien work, with their editions of Tolkien's The Lord of the Rings including a message on the back cover from Tolkien himself urging consumers to buy Ballantine's version and boycott "unauthorized editions" (i.e. the version from Ace Books).
 A separate Canadian edition of the books was published with different front cover art work.
 Tolkien asked for (and received) permission to add the back cover message.
 Betty Ballantine recalled: "And we did put a little statement on the back covers saying that Ace was not paying royalties to Professor Tolkien, and everybody who admired Lord of the Rings should only buy our paperback edition.
 Well, everybody got behind us.
 There was literally no publication that did not carry some kind of outraged article.
 And of course, the whole science fiction fraternity got behind the book; this was their meat and drink."

 In 1969, Lin Carter edited the Ballantine Adult Fantasy series, which brought a number of rare titles back into print, as well as launching Katherine Kurtz's Deryni series.
 During the mid-1970s, Ballantine published the Star Trek Logs, a ten-volume series of Alan Dean Foster adaptations of the animated Star Trek.
 In 1968, Ballantine published a non-fiction book related to Star Trek, The Making of Star Trek by Stephen E. Whitfield and Gene Roddenberry.

 In 1976, Ballantine published the novelization of a forthcoming science fiction film, Star Wars: From the Adventures of Luke Skywalker by George Lucas (ghostwritten by Alan Dean Foster).
 The book, like the film Star Wars released the following year, was an enormous success and sold out its initial print run.
 In the first three months, Ballantine sold 3.5 million copies.

+Ballantine Books has been a frequent winner of the Locus Award for Best Publisher, winning the inaugural award and winning a further 12 awards.